Let’s be honest here; it’s not like the holidays come by surprise.

 The same thing goes for in-store rewards, which many places have now, even the grocery store!

 Save up all these rewards for Christmas time and use it for your Christmas shopping or to offset other expenses (like groceries) to free up money for gifts.

 This one always seems to pop up on money-saving lists, and for a good reason, it works.
 Most of us have way more things than we need.
 So why not use that to your advantage?

 You get to kill two birds with one stone here.

 - First of all, your house will be decluttered.

 - Second, you can earn extra money for Christmas gifts.

 If you have a lot to sell, consider starting with a garage sale.
 It’s a way to get rid of the most things with the least amount of effort, including some of those small items you otherwise wouldn’t bother selling.

-Another option, especially if you have large or valuable items to sell, is to post them on local buy and sell groups or even your personal social media pages.
+Another option, especially if you have large or valuable items to sell, is to post them on a local buy and sell group or even your personal social media pages.

 If you’re afraid to sell online, contact local antique stores, pawnshops, or even flea markets and see if someone might be interested in purchasing your valuables.